Baselyne-Systems/cdc-platform/README.md

 Supported source databases: **PostgreSQL** (logical replication), **MySQL** (binlog), **MongoDB** (change streams), and **SQL Server** (CDC tables).
 Each is configured with a single `source_type` field; the platform handles connector deployment, topic naming, and snapshot behavior automatically.

 The platform uses a **transport-agnostic architecture** — the core pipeline is decoupled from any specific event transport through protocol-based abstractions.
-Kafka is the default transport (including MSK and Confluent Cloud), with the architecture designed to support additional transports (Pub/Sub, embedded PG) without modifying the core pipeline.
+Three transports are supported: **Kafka** (default, including MSK IAM and GCP Managed Kafka auth), **Google Pub/Sub**, and **Amazon Kinesis**.
+Non-Kafka transports use a direct WAL reader instead of Debezium.
 Events are delivered with exactly-once guarantees through min-watermark offset commits and idempotent writes.
+See **[docs/transports.md](docs/transports.md)** for the full transport comparison, configuration, and migration guide.

 ```
  ┌─────────────────── CDC Platform ──────────────────────────────┐